akshaybjadhav/Attendance-Using-Face-Recognition/README.md

     3. recognizer which is as recognizer.zip

-it need DB Browser to see Database
+it needs DB Browser to see Database